sukovanej/effect-http/README.md

 const { userExistsByName, storeUser } = Effect.serviceFunctions(UserRepository);
 ```

-And finally, we have the actual `App` implementation.
+And finally, we have the actual `HttpApp.HttpApp` implementation.

 ```typescript